 Here, we see that the pink EQ is boosted around 100 Hz and cut around 2,000 Hz.
 The blue EQ is cut around 100 Hz and boosted around 2,000 Hz.
 This is an example of mirrored EQ.

 Ideally, we would want the boosted frequency bands to be within a range that best characterizes the audio it’s boosting.
-Similarly, we’d want to the cuts in the other tracks to be in less-important frequency ranges according to the timbre or character of the sound.
+Similarly, we’d want the cuts in the other tracks to be in less important frequency ranges according to the timbre or character of the sound.

 Adjusting Perceived Depth